-Some products have very different active usage than daily, weekly, or monthly.
+Some products have very different active usage other than daily, weekly, or monthly.
 Heap’s active usage analysis module helps you identify the specific interval of regular usage for a given product.
 It works by calculating and displaying the median time that a user takes to repeat an event, with select outliers removed to avoid skewing the data.
 You can use this information to define a unique user segment for measuring active usage.

 Next, select the following: